towolf/towolf.github.com/docs/PsychTests/DrawingSpeedTest.markdown

 title: DrawingSpeedTest
 categories:
   - PsychTests
+encoding: UTF-8
 ---

 DrawingSpeedTest\(\[n=800\]\[,primitivetype=0\]\[,mode=0\]\[,gpumeasure=0\]\)

-Tests batch\-drawing performance of some [Screen](/docs/Screen) functions.
+Tests batch-drawing performance of some [Screen](/docs/Screen) functions.
 Batch drawing is a way to submit multiple primitives, e.g., Filled Rects, at once.
 This way the Matlab call overhead and some internal setup overhead is saved and drawing should be significantly faster than when issuing single